HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 } VkPhysicalDeviceType;
 ```

-This may be useful if you are trying to detect if you have an integrated GPU versus a discrete GPU.
+This may be useful if you are trying to detect (for example) if you have an integrated GPU versus a discrete GPU.

-## `vkGetPhysicalDeviceProperties`
+## Getting Physical Device Properties

-A call to this method is not necessary in most cases.
-However, it can be useful in retrieving information about your device.
+A call to `vkGetPhysicalDeviceProperties` can be useful if you are interested in retrieving information about the physical devices in the system.
+It will tell you API version, driver version, limitations, sparse properties, etc.

 **Definition for `vkGetPhysicalDeviceProperties`**: